 - Mix the marinade ingredients together.
 I used maple syrup for the sweetener (the original recipe from my cooking class in Vietnam called for honey).

-- Right before serving, lightly grill or BBQ tofu until golden.
+- Right before serving, lightly grill or BBQ tofu over medium high heat until golden.

 - Mix together the dressing ingredients.
 Stir well until the sugar is completely dissolved and set aside.